 Cambodia off the beaten track with its amazing people and it's valuable Tonlé Sap river landscape on the horizon.
-Kampong Chhnang is somehow overlooked by the tourist hordes heading to Siem Reap-Angkor Wat and leaves us with a genuine hard working small city with a lot of charm and possibilities to do nice pictures off and on the water.
-During the day we will be able to hire a charter boat for an hour or a bit more to get closer to the floating villages doted on the river.
+Kampong Chhnang is somehow overlooked by the tourist hordes heading to Siem Reap-Angkor Wat and leaves us with a genuine hard-working small city with a lot of charm and possibilities do nice pictures off and on the water.
+During the day we will be able to hire a charter boat for an hour or a bit more to get closer to the floating villages dotted on the river.

 Kampong Chhnang, still a rough diamond